mac-can/PCBUSB-Utilities/README.md

 ### Required Library

 #### macOS
-- libPCBUSB.x.y.dylib - Version 0.13 or later (Latest is Greatest!)
+- `libPCBUSB.x.y.dylib` - Version 0.13 or later _(Latest is Greatest!)_

 #### Linux
 - libpcanbasic.so - PCAN Driver and Library for Linux, Version 8.20

 ### Supported Devices

-Only the following devices from PEAK-System Technik are supported:
+Only the following devices from PEAK-System Technik are supported under macOS:
 - PCAN-USB (product code: IPEH-002021, IPEH-002022)
 - PCAN-USB FD (product code: IPEH-004022)
 - PCAN-USB Pro FD (item no. IPEH-004061), but only the first channel (CAN1)